leojohnson293/multinational-retail-data-centralisation/README.md

         return self.pd_card_details
 ```
 ### _Extract from RestfulAPI_
 After that, the data for all the stores had to be extracted from an API.
 Here, `requests.get` is used to access an API endpoint using the headers which are the keys to it and is initialized when running the code in the `__init__` method as `self.store_header` (but aren't included here due to security reasons).
 Here two methods are created.
 The first method `list_number_of_stores` returns the number of stores in the business.
 This will then be used in the second method which is the `retrieve_stores_data` method, to run a for-loop through the second endpoint to get the data for each store in a dictionary format.
-Each dictionary will be appended to an empty list and made into a pandas dataframe.
+Each dictionary will be appended to an empty list and made into a Pandas DataFrame.
 ```python
     def list_number_of_stores(self):
         number_of_stores = requests.get('https://aqj7u5id95.execute-api.eu-west-1.amazonaws.com/prod/number_stores', headers = self.store_header)